Spectrum3847/spectrum-strategy-releases/README.md

 Spectrum Strategy then appears and you can install it; new builds show up as updates automatically.
 The installer re-signs the IPA on device with your free Apple ID, so no paid Apple Developer account is needed.
-Free signing lasts 7 days, so let AltStore or SideStore refresh the app weekly to keep it working.
+Free signing lasts **7 days**, so let AltStore or SideStore refresh the app weekly to keep it working.
+**SideStore lets you refresh on device a computer**!
 The stable source updates with every release; the nightly source updates nightly.

 ## Android: Obtainium

-Android has no AltStore equivalent, so use [Obtainium](https://github.com/ImranR98/Obtainium), which installs and auto-updates APKs straight from GitHub releases with no store and no server of ours.
+Android has no AltStore equivalent, so use [Obtainium](https://github.com/ImranR98/Obtainium), which installs and auto-updates APKs straight from GitHub releases.

 1. Install Obtainium (from its own GitHub releases or from F-Droid).
 2. In Obtainium, add an app using this repository URL: